Scratchai2012/Google---The-Gemma-3n-Impact-Challenge-solution-/README.md

-# 📚 GemmaLearn — Offline AI Tutor with Gemma 3n
+k# 📚 GemmaLearn — Offline AI Tutor with Gemma 3n

 This project demonstrates the use of **Gemma 3n (3B Instruct)** as an **offline educational assistant** for students in rural and low-connectivity environments.
 The app can summarize school topics, explain concepts, and generate practice questions — entirely **without internet access**.